Bangkit-Capstone-Project-CH2-PS025/machine-learning/geodata/mobility_trends/readme.md

 # Why Choose the Year 2022?

+The available year within the dataset: 2020-2022

 This year is selected due to the decreased severity of the pandemic and the absence of new variants capable of triggering a significant surge in cases.

 Additionally, reports indicate that in the second quarter of 2022, Jakarta experienced a resurgence in community mobility, signaling a positive trend in the city's economic growth.
 Therefore, we may assume that transportation conditions may have improved compared to earlier stages of the pandemic.

+We may find similarities between present mobility with the 2022 compare to other two years.

 ## Sources
 Public source: bigquery-public-data.covid19_google_mobility.mobility_report